Bellbowrie - Moggill

 Bellbowrie - Moggill demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Bellbowrie - Moggill has a notable educational advantage with 40.6% of residents aged 15+ holding university qualifications, compared to the Queensland average of 25.7%.
-Bachelor degrees are the most common at 24.7%, followed by postgraduate qualifications (11.5%) and graduate diplomas (4.4%).
-Vocational credentials are also prominent with 30.3% of residents aged 15+ holding such qualifications, including advanced diplomas (12.5%) and certificates (17.8%).
-Educational participation is high in the area, with 33.1% of residents currently enrolled in formal education.
+Educational attainment in Bellbowrie - Moggill is notable, with 40.6% of residents aged 15 and above holding university qualifications as of the latest data point, surpassing Queensland's average of 25.7%.
+Bachelor degrees are most prevalent at 24.7%, followed by postgraduate qualifications at 11.5% and graduate diplomas at 4.4%.
+Vocational credentials are also significant, with 30.3% of residents aged 15 and above holding them, including advanced diplomas at 12.5% and certificates at 17.8%.
+Educational participation is high, with 33.1% of residents currently enrolled in formal education as of the latest figures, comprising 11.7% in primary, 10.3% in secondary, and 6.4% in tertiary education.

 Frequently Asked Questions - Education